 - Used for starting electronic clocks and single-phase synchronous timing motors.

-This type of motor is used to drive the devices which require low starting torque.
+This type of motor is used to drive devices that require low starting torque.